As the calendar gets ready to turn to 2014, New Jersey continues to recover from Hurricane Sandy.

-Eight New Jersey businesses accused of price gouging following Superstorm Sandy have reached settlements with the state.
+State officials say settlements have been reached with nine New Jersey businesses accused of price gouging following Superstorm Sandy.

 One year later, recovery is still a struggle in hard hit communities like Little Egg Harbor Township in Ocean County.

 Lynn and Roger were given about $40,000 – a fourth of that from the Red Cross.

 Construction crews are still busy working on homes where owners were either lucky enough to get an insurance check or rich enough to pay on their own.

 One Year After Superstorm Sandy, American Red Cross Holds “Thank a Thon” Phone Bank at CBS 3’s Studios

 In an effort to show further gratitude, the American Red Cross Southeastern Pennsylvania will be holding a “Thank a Thon” phone bank at CBS 3’s studios on Tuesday, October 29th from 12pm – 7pm.

 One year after Superstorm Sandy, the streets are clear of debris, but homes and lawns tell a different story of recovery.

 The poll, which surveyed residents displaced by the storm for at least one month, reveals that few of those families feel they’re close to a full recovery and most of them feel the state’s rebuilding efforts have overlooked them.

 Tuesday marks the one year anniversary of the carnage wrought by Hurricane Sandy.
 Towns along the Jersey shore continue to cope, including Long Beach Island, one of the harder hit areas.